 Disneyland is on everyone’s bucket list, and although this wasn’t my first time there, there was still so much I wanted to do.
-I went to Disneyland during their 15th anniversary, and still have a coin from it, so it was fitting to be back for 25 years of Disneyland Paris.
+I went to Disneyland Paris during their 15th anniversary, and still have a coin from it, so it was fitting to be back for 25 years of Disneyland Paris.
 I don’t think going to Disneyland one time before I die is enough, I want to be there all the time!
 Here’s 5 magical things on my Disneyland bucket list.

 Stay in Explorers Hotel

 Explorers was the hotel I stayed in the first time I went with my family.
 I loved it so much I vowed to come back.
-When I first stayed At World’s End was just out, so walking into a pirate themed hotel was heaven on Earth for me.
+When I first stayed At World’s End was just out, so walking into a pirate-themed hotel was heaven on Earth for me.
 The staff are dressed as pirates, there’s a ship with a kraken on it, and the rooms are sailor themed too.

 We had a good time in the hotel but it was bittersweet.
-As a kid I had so much fun climbing on the ship, in the play area.
+As a kid, I had so much fun climbing on the ship, in the play area.
 I actually had a better time in the hotel than in Disneyland itself!
-Of course as an adult I couldn’t do those things but I’m happy to have gone back.
+Of course, as an adult I couldn’t do those things but I’m happy to have gone back.

 My only complaint was that the food wasn’t good.
 A lot of places claim to cater to all diets and then you get there to find that the vegan options is just fruit.
-We had breakfast included and although the fruit was nice as it was locally grown, there was no dairy alternatives.
+We had breakfast included and although the fruit was nice as it was locally grown, there were no dairy alternatives.
 I had to eat bread which tasted bitter completely bland.
 We ended up asking the Starbucks in Disney Village for a cup of almond milk so we could have cereal for breakfast the next morning (which they charged €2.85 for).
 The dinner buffet was €26 and wasn’t nice either.
-I got rice that tasted like cloves, and put a lot of fruit in my bag to compensate.
-I’d stay there again but I would get cereal and dairy free milk in the airport and have breakfast in the room.
+I got rice that tasted like cloves and put a lot of fruit in my bag to compensate.
+I’d stay there again but I would get cereal and dairy-free milk in the airport and have breakfast in the room.
 I’d have dinner in Disneyland the next time because it was abysmal.

 Meet Peter Pan

 The first day in the park – I had a “Never Grow Up” vest on.
 I was embarrassed to queue as we were two adults with no kid but changed my mind only to go back to not be allowed queue because the meet and greet was ending.
 We came back the next day and waited two hours to meet Peter and Wendy.
 No one else actually seemed to have queues as long as Peter’s so I think he’s probably the rock star of Disneyland!
 They were both really nice, and Peter even noticed my Pirates of the Caribbean necklace so it was worth the wait.

 Go to a carnival at night

 I love carnivals, fun fairs, theme parks, and they’re even more beautiful at night (and the queues for rides are shorter).
 Disneyland is the carnival of carnivals.
 It’s so beautiful at night, and main Street even looked little Christmas-y.
 The rides closed at around 9:30 – despite the park closing at 11 – but there’s usually shows to compensate.
-The fireworks in Disneyland are pretty unpredictable so we were back in the hotel the first night and could hear them, and there weren’t any at all the second night but I’m not too bothered because I saw them the first time I went.
+The fireworks in Disneyland Paris are pretty unpredictable so we were back in the hotel the first night and could hear them, and there weren’t any at all the second night but I’m not too bothered because I saw them the first time I went.

 As seen on my Halloween Bucket List, I have to go to the Disneyland during Spooky Season!